digitalocean/digitalocean-cloud-controller-manager/README.md

 * kube-controller-manager
 * kubelets

-WARNING: setting `--cloud-provider=external` will taint all nodes in a cluster with "node.cloudprovider.kubernetes.io/uninitialized", it is the responsibility of cloud controller managers to untaint those nodes once it has finished initializing them.
+**WARNING**: setting `--cloud-provider=external` will taint all nodes in a cluster with "node.cloudprovider.kubernetes.io/uninitialized", it is the responsibility of cloud controller managers to untaint those nodes once it has finished initializing them.
 This means that most pods will be left unscheduable until the cloud controller manager is running.

 In the future, `--cloud-provider=external` will be the default.
 Learn more about the future of cloud providers in Kubernetes [here](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/cloud-provider-refactoring.md).